 1. Prenatal influences: Of all environmental influences on a child’s intelligence, prenatal experience is perhaps the most potent.
-A mother’s health, nutrition, environmental exposure, and emotional well-being all influence the development of a fetal brain.
-High levels of stress hormones negatively interfere with optimal brain development by acting directly and indirectly on both the developing neurons and altering the course of pregnancy.
-If you are pregnant or know someone who is pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain stress levels down.
+A mother’s health, nutrition, environmental exposure, and emotional well-being influence the development of a fetal brain.
+High levels of stress hormones negatively interfere with optimal brain development by acting directly and indirectly on the developing neurons and altering the course of pregnancy.
+If you are pregnant or know someone who is pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain low stress levels.

-2. Nutrition: Between 4 months of gestation and 2 years, a baby’s brain has a heightened sensitivity to the quantity and the quality of nutrients consumed.
+2. Nutrition: Between the 4th month of gestation and 2 years, a baby’s brain has a heightened sensitivity to the quantity and the quality of nutrients consumed.
 Babies who are malnourished during this particular period show IQ and sensory motor deficits, as well as slower language development.
-This happens because their brains are smaller with fewer neurons and synapses, fewer dendrites and less myelin than babies who are properly nourished.
+This happens because their brains are smaller, have fewer neurons and synapses, fewer dendrites, and less myelin than babies who are properly nourished.
 After birth, breastmilk is the single most important nutritional choice that can serve to increase a child’s IQ.
-Research has proven that children reared on breast milk score around 8 points higher on IQ tests at 8 years of age than those reared on formula, after correcting other variables such as socioeconomic differences.
+After correcting other variables such as socioeconomic differences, research has proven that 8 year old children that reared on breast milk score around 8 points higher on IQ tests than those reared on formula.

 Read more about how early experiences drive development!

 - What’s Going on in There?
 How the Brain and Mind Develop in the First Five Year of Life – Life Elliot, Ph.D